tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Adventurer Feat

-When you use a Shadow power, gain temporary hit points equal to your level + Charisma modifier (x2 at 5th level; x3 at 8th).
+When you use a Shadow power, gain temporary hit points equal to your level + Charisma modifier, twice at champion tier, and thrice at epic tier.
 For powers with an ongoing effect, you only gain the temporary hit points when you activate it.
 (Shadow Walk is considered a Shadow power for this feat)

 #### Champion Feat